 One of the things that we love about renting properties when we travel is the opportunity they afford to travel more authentically by meeting, learning about and living like locals.
 Whether it’s the regular exchange of greetings with neighbours in the corridor or small talk each day with the owner of the corner grocery shop that develops into meaningful conversation, there’s a sense of community to be tasted from such small interactions and special insights into places and their people that can rarely be experienced when staying at a hotel.
 Such encounters enable travellers to befriend local people or at the very least get great local recommendations and enable travellers to learn to live like locals – a wonderful thing at a time when so many travel experiences are manufactured and mass produced, and globalisation has meant that hotels, attractions, restaurants, and even food and drink, are starting to look, feel and taste the same all around the world.
 At each destination we visit we try to learn to live like locals.
 Our aim is always to identify the most ‘local’ places we can, from the bars and restaurants locals frequent to the markets where locals do their shopping.
 We share these experiences on this site and always welcome readers’ tips.

 Travel, especially holidays, can often be very self-indulgent, focused on unwinding and relaxing, sleeping and reading, eating and drinking, and, increasingly, pampering at a retreat or spa.
 And there’s nothing wrong with that.
-However, in recent years, a growing travel trend has been voluntourism or volunteerism, the idea of travelling to a place to volunteer your time and energy, skills and labour, to help out at a charity, school, NGO, environmental organization and so on.
+We just prefer a more altruistic style of travel and giving back to the places we go to.
+In recent years, a growing travel trend has been voluntourism or volunteerism, the idea of travelling to a place to volunteer your time and energy, skills and labour, to help out at a charity, school, NGO, environmental organisation and so on.
 The intention is to give something back, rather than just take away.
-Unfortunately so many of the volunteer experiences around are long term, from six weeks to six months, even a year, yet not everyone is able to commit to such a lengthy period of time.
-Whenever we can, we like to volunteer some of our time or at least get a taste of a local volunteer experience to highlight on Grantourismo.
-We like to seek out short experiences, from one day to one week, that travellers can undertake as part of their holiday.
-Suggestions as to charities and organizations we should visit and cover are always welcome.
+Unfortunately voluntourism and volunteering is not always the best way to contribute to a place, as it can take jobs from locals, cause emotional scarring when children are involved, and support dodgy businesses.
+There are more responsible and more ethical ways to ‘give back’ such as supporting NGO projects, shopping at social enterprises, drinking and dining at hospitality training restaurants and cafes, and supporting small local businesses.
+We frequently share tips as to how to do this in our responsible travel guides and our shopping, eating and drinking guides.